vormkracht10/laravel-ok/README.md

 ✅ **Horizon Check**: Checks if Horizon is running.

-✅ **Npm Audit Check**: Checks if there are any security vulnerabilities in your npm dependencies.
+✅ **NPM Audit Check**: Checks if there are any security vulnerabilities in your npm dependencies.

 ✅ **Queue Check**: Checks if the queue is running.